 Additional factors that played into the decision to drop RTF were questions regarding its validity and the new availability of Maze in lower grades.
 DIBELS users have often questioned whether a words-per-minute rate for retelling captures comprehension adequately.
 When measured as a rate, factors unrelated to comprehension can radically affect scores.
 For example, students with speech impediments like stutters will produce fewer words in their retell regardless of their level of comprehension.
 Similarly, students learning English who have more limited expressive vocabulary than receptive vocabulary also have a tendency to score lower than their English-only speaking counterparts regardless of their level of comprehension.
-In other words, RTF was as much a measure of expressive language fluency as it was of reading comprehension.
-The influence of expressive language fluency is undesirable in a measure of reading comprehension.
+In other words, RTF was as much a measure of expressive language fluency is undesirable in a measure of reading comprehension.